nfagerlund/terraform-website/content/source/docs/enterprise-beta/guides/practices_part3.2.html.md

 sidebar_current: "recommended"
 ---

-## 3.2 Moving from Semi-Automated to Infrastructure as Code
+# Part 3.2: Moving from Semi-Automation to Infrastructure as Code

 We define semi-automated provisioning as a mix of at least two of the following practices: